-On 19 June 2009, the Group acquired 100 percent of the participation interest in OOO "EkropromStroy" from several members of key management personnel of the Group for total cash consideration of RR 1,999 million, of which RR 1,299 million was paid in July 2009 and RR 700 million is payable throughout December 2009.
-The Group has obtained an independent appraisal which supports the purchase price and considers that the amount paid is substantially consistent with the terms that would be agreed in an arm's length transaction.
+On 19 June 2009, the Group acquired 100 percent of the participation interest in OOO "EkropromStroy" from several members of key management personnel of the Group for total cash consideration of RR 1,999 million payable throughout December 2009.
+The Group obtained an independent appraisal supporting the purchase price and considers that the amount paid is substantially consistent with the terms that would be agreed in an arm's length transaction.
 The company manages the construction of the Group's new office building located in Moscow and has no activities other than the management of construction activities and ownership of the constructed building.
 Accordingly, the purchase is outside the definition of business as defined in IFRS 3, "Business Combinations".
-The difference between fair value of identifiable net assets of the acquired company and consideration treated as part of the cost of the building.
+The cost of the acquisition has been allocated based on the relative fair values of the assets (largely comprised of the office building), and liabilities of the company acquired.